 Larnaca Airport (LCA) is the main international airport in Cyprus serving more than 7 million passengers annually.
 The airport is located only 4 kilometres southwest of Larnaca.
 The second largest airport is Paphos International Airport on the other side of the island.
 Larnaca Airport became the main airport for the island after Turkish invasion in 1974 which led to the closure of Nicosia Airport.
 Larnaca Airport nowadays serves as a hub for Aegean Airlines, Cobalt Air, Cyprus Airways and Tus Airways.
 The airport has only one terminal – departures on the upper level and arrivals on the ground level.

-Airport shuttle: The airport in Larnaca is very well connected with both Larnaca and the rest of the island so getting to most of the bigger cities won’t be a challenge at all.
+The airport in Larnaca is very well connected with both Larnaca and other cities on the island.
 Buses can be found on the left side of the Upper Departure Level exit.
-These are the most common bus routes from LCA:

 From Larnaca Airport to Finikoudes: Finikoudes is the most famous beach in south Cyprus and it is long almost half a kilometre and it is indispensable stop on your visit to Larnaca.
 Bus line 425 connects LCA and Finikoudes beach and bus fare costs €1.50

 Well, considering the fact that Larnaca is only 4 kilometres from the airport, getting to the city won’t be a problem at all.
 There are several bus lines which operate from the airport to Larnaca centre but in case you happen to miss them all, taxi will wait outside the airport.

 Since the airport is so close to the city, there are no hotels in the proximity of Larnaca Airport.
 If you need to catch a bus early in the morning, the earliest departures are from 06:00 onwards.
 Alternatively, you will always have a taxi at disposal.